Andrettin/Wyrmsun/readme.txt

 * Quests
 - Added The Wyrm quest.
+- Fixed issue with the Hills of the Shorbear Clan quest that was causing the same objective to be added multiple times if the game were loaded at a particular point.

 * Units
 - Updated the Wyrm's encyclopedia entry.
 - Gnomish units now have their own boots icon for the move button (graphics by Leo).
 - Added Kobold Footpad (unit graphics by b_o and unit icon by Leo).
+- AI mercenaries now properly attack.
+- Improved glider movement code.

+* Upgrades
+- Fixed an issue which caused already-researched upgrades to be researchable again after a game being loaded.

 -----------------------------------------------------------------------
 - 0.1.7